disc-in/UltimateApp/README.md

 If you want to contribute to the projet, just pick up a free issue from the [list](https://github.com/UltimateApp/UltimateApp/issues) and start developing.
 You can then open a pull-request so that your contribution can be merged into the master branch.

 We expect every code introduced via a pull-request to be tested.
+We use [jest](https://jestjs.io/docs/en/tutorial-react-native) as a testing framework.
+Please refer to the documentation or ask questions if needed.

 If you need to undertand the basic specifications of the app, have a look at [the wiki](https://github.com/UltimateApp/UltimateApp/wiki)